synaptecltd/slipstream/README.md

 ## C/C++ interface example

 The `c-interface/` directory shows how this Go library can be embedded within a C/C++ program.
-This allows C/C++ code to use Slipstream without requiring a complete rewrite of the Go code in C.
+This allows C/C++ code to use Slipstream without requiring a complete rewrite of the Go code in C. The README file in that directory provides further details.

 ## References